Positive Reinforcement vs Balanced Dog Training

 Is Balanced Dog Training Effective?

 Balanced training is a well-rounded approach to teaching dogs obedience and curbing undesirable behavior.
-If giving rewards does not work when your dog keeps barking at people, using a dog training collar may help.
+If giving rewards does not work when your dog keeps barking at people, using a remote dog training collar may help.

 Balanced dog trainers succeed in their training since their training methodology is not confined to one philosophy of training.
 What positive reinforcement lacks, balanced dog training supplies.